Contact the Supporter Care team:

 Yes, all donations of $2 and over are tax deductible.
 However, event tickets are not tax deductible as per Australian tax law.

-The Garvan Research Foundation is a registered charity and an Item 2 Deductible Gift Recipient (DGR)
+The Garvan Institute is a registered charity and an Item 2 Deductible Gift Recipient (DGR)

 I donated money a little while ago and I still haven't received my receipt